thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 		switch channelsToSubscribe[i].Channel {
 		case wsFills, wsOrders, wsMarkets:
-		// Authenticated or general
+		// Authenticated wsFills && wsOrders or wsMarkets which is a channel subscription for all market tickers do not need a currency pair association.
 		default:
 			a, err := f.GetPairAssetType(channelsToSubscribe[i].Currency)
 			if err != nil {
 				errs = append(errs, err)
 				continue channels
 			}
-			// Ensures our outbound currency pair is formatted correctly, sometimes our configuration format is different that what our request format needs to be. formattedPair, err := f.FormatExchangeCurrency(channelsToSubscribe[i].Currency, a)
+			// Ensures our outbound currency pair is formatted correctly, sometimes our configuration format is different from what our request format needs to be. formattedPair, err := f.FormatExchangeCurrency(channelsToSubscribe[i].Currency, a)
 			if err != nil {
 				errs = append(errs, err)